1995parham-learning/1995parham-learning.github.io/src/content/docs/real_state/concepts.md

   - Common room
   - Den
   - Dining room
-  - Family room
+  - Family room: a large room designed as a recreation center and informal gathering place for members of a family
-  - Garret
+  - Garret: a room or unfinished part of a house just under the roof
-  - Great room
+  - Great room: a large room in a residence usually serving several functions (as of a dining room, living room, and family room)
   - Home cinema
   - Kitchen (dirty kitchen - kitchenette)
   - Living room